TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 8/Hebrews 8.2.md

 ---

-a minister of the sanctuary, and of the true tabernacle, which the Lord pitched, not man.
+a servant of the sanctuary, and of the true tabernacle, which the Lord pitched, not man.